ben07br/KOReader-Patches/Bookmark-Menu-Modifications/README.md

 Start with downloading the patch `2-bookmark-highlight-modifications.lua`

 ### 2. Add the patch
 Add the patch to your existing patch folder.

 ### 3. Edit OR Add the `readerbookmark.lua`
 Simply replace you current `readerbookmark.lua` with the one from this folder.
+This can be found in `koreader/frontend/apps/reader/modules`.

 **HOWEVER**

 If you are tech savy, you can edit your current `readerbookmark.lua` (I would advise this if you have already made changes to it, as downloading my uploaded copy will most likely revert the changes you have made in the past. **Trust me its very easy!
 I'll guide you through it**.)

+**Disclaimer:**
+*Please note that whether you replace the the existing file with the the provided one or you decide to edit the existing file in your folder, it is always safer/smarter to make a copy because we are changing the source code.
+Please also understand that because the source code is being changed, when we update KOReader, it'll revert this file to whatever is on the updated version.
+I will try to make it so everything is in the patch.*

 ## Editting `readerbookmark.lua` (optional)
 ### 1. Control-f to find: